 seo keywords for travel agencies

-If you have a travel agency up and running online, but you’re not seeing as much traffic to your website as you’d like, we have some good news!
-A simple strategy implentation using the right keywords and phrases could see you rising to the top of the SERPs and bringing in bucketloads of new users (and clients).
+Do you have an online travel agency, but are not seeing as much traffic to your website as you’d like?
+We have some good news!
+A simple strategy implementation using the right keywords could see you rise to the top of the SERPs and bring in a significant amount of new enquiries.

 What are Keywords for Travel Agencies?